12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 Her first book, “It’ll Feel Better When It Quits Hurting,” is a memoir of her life before leaving her ex-husband.

-Her second will cover how she rebuilt her life after leaving.
+She says her second will cover how she rebuilt her life after leaving.

+Since 1990, Orban has remarried and divorced her second husband.
+She has five children and one grandchild.
 She eventually went back to college and earned her associate degree in psychology.

 Healing emotionally and financially took a lot of time and work.
 But a small epiphany late one night made her realize she could do it.